EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 To know more about Memory management, you have to know what a [[Stack]] and a [[Heap]] are.
 The core concept of a [[Stack]] is, that you can put stuff at the "top" of the stack and you can only take (or "pop") the item on the top.
 You can imagine it like a stack of paper sheets.
 The stack is extremely fast, compared to the [[Heap]], but the heap is still necessary for dynamically allocating memory.
-Take
+Take a video game as an example, where there are a number of